EndoTooth 16 Upper Molar (More Complex)

 Product code: ET16UMC Shipping and Payment

-Pulp chamber and root canal system are without significant calcifications and obliterations, except the MB2 and narrow canal entrances to mesiobuccal canals.
-MB2 root canal presents a challenge – after 4 mm long common course with MB1 it separates and continues as a narrow, slightly S curved canal.
-2 mm prior to terminus there is a communication through isthmus between the two mesiobuccal canals.
-Apical diameter of MB1 and MB2 is 0,10 mm.
+The pulp chamber and root canal system are without significant calcifications or obliterations, except for the MB2 and the narrow canal entrances to the mesiobuccal canals.
+The MB2 root canal presents a challenge - after a 4 mm long common course with MB1, it separates and continues as a narrow, slightly S-curved canal.
+Two millimeters prior to the terminus, there is a communication through an isthmus between the two mesiobuccal canals.
+The apical diameters of MB1 and MB2 are 0.10 mm.

-Distal root canal forms a bifurcation in apical third and reaches apical diameter of 0,18 mm.
+The distal root canal forms a bifurcation in the apical third and reaches an apical diameter of 0.18 mm.

-Palatal canal curves slightly buccally in its course, is quite wide and narrows to 0,10 mm at the apical diameter.
+The palatal canal curves slightly buccally in its course, is quite wide, and narrows to 0.10 mm at the apical diameter.

 Accessories4